open-telemetry/opentelemetry-go/sdk/metric/aggregator/exponential/README.md

 shift during `Merge` and to fix the initial scale when range limits are configured.

+### Downscale function

+The downscale function rotates the circular backing array so that `indexStart == indexBase`, using the "3 reversals" method, before combining the buckets in place.

 ### Merge function

-The merge function rotates the circular backing array so that `indexStart == indexBase`, using the "3 reversals" method, which simplifies internal logic.  `Merge` uses the `UpdateByIncr` code path to combine one `buckets` into another.
+`Merge` first calculates the correct final scale by comparing the combined positive and negative ranges.
+The destination aggregator is then downscaled, if necessary, and the `UpdateByIncr` code path to add the source buckets to the destination buckets.

 ### Scale function

 The `Scale` function returns the current scale of the histogram.

-If the scale is variable and there are no non-zero values in the histogram, the scale is zero by definition.
-If the scale is fixed because of range limits, the fixed scale will be returned even for the empty histogram.
+If the scale is variable and there are no non-zero values in the histogram, the scale is zero by definition; when there is only a single value in this case, it's scale is MinScale (20) by definition.

+If the scale is fixed because of range limits, the fixed scale will be returned even for any size histogram.

 ### Handling subnormal values